kelbakkouri/BME-3053c-ML-Project/README.md

 Block 12 runs a Precision-Recall Curve which shows how well the model does with recall vs. precision.
 Block 13 runs all the previous graphs in one run
 Block 14 is for creating a gui to predict heart disease with the 11 given statistics.

+Dependencies include:
+ipywidgets
+pandas
+numpy
+scikit-learn
+matplotlib
+tkinter may also be used if desired for creating the GUI.